Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 Alcohol can have a negative effect on the spleen.
 Heavy drinking can cause the spleen to become enlarged, which can lead to a number of health problems.
 Alcohol can also damage the cells in the spleen, leading to an increased risk of infection.
 In extreme cases, alcohol can cause the spleen to rupture, which can be life-threatening.

-Read More: Is Alcohol Hydrophobic?
+Read More: Can Alcohol Cause Uti Symptoms?

 What Are the Symptoms of an Enlarged Spleen?